 3 Be merciful to me, O Lord, for I cry to you daily.

-4 Rejoice the soul of your servant.
-For to you, O Lord, I lift up my soul.
+4 Bring joy to the soul of your servant, for to you, O Lord, I lift up my soul.

 5 For you, Lord, are good and ready to forgive and abundant in mercy to all those who call upon you.